chaoyangnz/loadrush/README.md

 - [`Cypress`](https://github.com/StuffNZ/stuff-composer-load-test): generate load with e2e testing and run in a browser for each virtual user, but it's slow and prone to crash sometimes
 - [`Artillery`](https://github.com/StuffNZ/stuff-composer-load-test-artillery): ramp up users per second, but not support the case - sustain a constant load
 - `K6`: customised runtime, not compatible with existing nodejs modules and 3rd-party library
+- `Gatling`: we do use it to do the performance testing for our Java application, but we think the scripting in Scala is not our flavour.